 Laminate flooring is an affordable, easy-care flooring solution for homeowners.
 But where does it come from and what are its applications?
-We’ll break down the details about laminate flooring, plus show you the ways in which this popular flooring type has evolved over the years.
+We’ll break down the details about this popular flooring, plus show you the ways in which laminate flooring history has evolved over the years.

 What is Laminate Flooring?